 The Lady of Shalott is one of the most famous paintings by Waterhouse painted in 1888.
 You can find this painting in the Tate Britain, London.

-Elaine, who is forbidden to look outside at the world due to a curse, sees through her mirror Sir Lancelot passing by on his horse.
-Elaine is compared to the island, presented as a part of the landscape, literally and symbolically embowered within it, locked in a tower.
+Elaine, who is forbidden to look outside at the world due to a curse, sees Sir Lancelot through her mirror as he is passing by on his horse.
+Elaine is compared to the island, presented as a part of the landscape, literally and symbolically embowered within it.

-The candles represent her life: Two of them are already blown up but the third one is still on: She’s in the last passage of her life.
-Her white dress symbolizes purity, innocence and love.
-Her facial expression highlights two possible feelings: Her melancholy and her acceptance of death.
+The candles represent her life: two of them are already blown up but the third one is still burning during the last moments of her life.
+Her white dress symbolizes purity, innocence, and love.
+Her facial expression highlights two possible feelings: melancholy and acceptance of death.

-Elaine is representative of traditional 19ty century femininity, characterized by her passivity and her enclosure.
-She is ‘cursed’ by her sexual desire, as Eve was cursed for ‘tempting’ Adam.
+Elaine is representative of traditional 19th-century femininity, characterized by her passivity and her enclosure.
+She is “cursed” by her sexual desire, as Eve was cursed for “tempting” Adam.
 We can appreciate Waterhouse’s paintings where he portrays women’s desire to break free from the chains of the century.